How to Feed Ducklings

 Commercial feed will compose the staple of your ducks’ diet, throughout their life.
 Waterfowl feed, such as Mazuri Waterfowl Starter or Purina Flock Raiser, is the best diet for a duckling.
 Unfortunately, feed specially made for waterfowl is difficult to find in many areas, so you may have to go with chick feed.

-There are two main types of feed made for chicks or ducklings: starter and grower.
+There are two main types of feed made for chicks: starter and grower.
 Starter is higher in protein (20-24%) and grower is lower (15-18%).
-Ducklings should eat starter for their first two or three weeks, and then they should be switched to grower.
-It’s best not to feed starter to ducklings for more than two or three weeks due to the risk of the high protein causing angel wing.
+Ducklings should eat starter for their first two or three weeks, and then it’s best to switch them to a lower-protein “all-flock” feed or grower feed, as feeding grower for more than two or three weeks can increase the risk of the high protein causing angel wing.

 Crumbles are the best form of feed for ducklings.
 Mash is acceptable, but wet it so they don’t choke on the loose powder.
 Pellets are usually too large for small ducklings to consume.